ashp0/Drast/README.md

 ## Building

-When trying to build drast, the process to build to build drast is similar across Windows, MacOS and Linux
+When trying to build drast, the process to build drast is similar across Windows, MacOS and Linux.

 In order to build drast, you first download and install a few dependencies/apps either from your terminal or offline: